How EMDR Therapy Changed My Life

 You’re might be wondering why I’m sharing this story?
 It really doesn’t make EMDR therapy sound that significant, and you’re right.

 I’m sharing it because like many people, my first experience of EMDR didn’t seem to have a big impact.
-I know of other people who’ve had a smiliar experience.
+I know of other people who’ve had a similar experience with EMDR therapy.

 Your first time doing EMDR therapy may not have seemed to make a big difference.
 If this is you I encourage you to keep reading.
 Thankfully my story didn’t end there.